Space48/MultiFacetNavigation/README.md

 ## Notes

-This functionality will only affect mobile.
-The media query that will be used to determine mobile view can be modified in `view/frontend/templates/layer/filter-footer.phtml`**.
+This functionality will only affect mobile (below 768px screen width by default).
+The media query that will be used to determine mobile view can be modified in `view/frontend/templates/layer/filter-footer.phtml`.

 A very basic stylesheet is included to provide mock functionality.
 It is expected that this stylesheet will be removed in the theme and theme-specific styling added via the theme's particular CSS prepocessor (e.g. as a SASS partial).